Edge Computing Market Trends

-Size of the Edge Computing Market
+Global Edge Computing Market Size

 Analysts, such as Allied Market Research and Market Research Future, show some discrepancies in their estimates for the size of the edge computing market.
 Most believe that the market will grow from close to USD 2 billion in 2017 to anywhere between USD 15 and 28 billion in 2025.
 For example, FiorMarkets estimates that the global edge computing market size is expected to reach USD 18.36bn by 2027, registering a CAGR of 26.5% during the forecast period 2020 – 2027.
 However, we expect this to be an underestimate given the growing penetration of IoT and 5G in key markets such as North America and Asia.

 Overall, there is a lack of consensus with analyst forecasts in determining the actual market size of edge computing given it is still an emerging technology and use cases across different verticals have not been properly quantified.
 Furthermore, there is a lack of consensus in how edge computing be defined and segmented into its core components.

 The global edge computing market can be segmented into these distinct segments: hardware, platform, and services.
 It is forecasted that the hardware segment is expected to grow the fastest between 2020-2027, registering a CAGR of over 40%.
 The hardware segment can be broken down into edge devices, edge gateways and servers that may reside in local data centers or at a client’s site.